liborweigl/rubikcube/README.md

 # rubikcube
-Todo
+Todo:
-Add UnitTest
+Add UnitTest,
-Use Dependency injection
+Use Dependency injection,
 Refactor code

 #How to build the solution